 - Change the error message's font color to red, and hide it by clicking the Hidden icon in the style toolbar or the Style pane.

 Add a new page to the project and open it on the canvas.

 Drag a Heading 1 widget onto the canvas and set its text to

 Select the Login Button and click Click or Tap → Open Link in the Interactions pane.
 Select Page 2 in the dropdown that appears, and click OK.

 Add a Condition That Validates the Text Fields

-Hover over the Click or Tap heading and click Enable Cases to the right.
+Hover over the Click or Tap heading and click Add Case to the right, and then click Add Condition.
 In the Condition Builder dialog that appears, name the case